frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 The board needs a battery sensor, a voltage divider connected to GPIO 2 to measure the battery voltage.
 Unlike the usual ESP32 development boards there is no LED on this board.
+The board needs to operate while USB is connected and charging the battery.
+I anticipate users plugging in a USB powerbank to keep the watch going as they play games on it.

 6) GPIO 36 (right button), 39 (center button), 34 (left button) are pads on the board.
 We will solder wires connecting the pads to SPST button switches.